wukunna/RPrograms/Getting-and-Cleaning-Data/README.md

 In this project, we will create one R script called run_analysis.R that does the following:

 <ol>
+<li>Downloads the data file to the working directory. </li>
 <li>Merges the training and the test sets to create one data set. </li>
-<li>Extracts only the measurements on the mean and standard deviation for each measurement .</li>
+<li>Extracts only the measurements on the mean and standard deviation for each measurement. </li>
 <li>Uses descriptive activity names to name the activities in the data set. </li>
 <li>Appropriately labels the data set with descriptive activity names. </li>
 <li>Creates a second, independent tidy data set with the average of each variable for each activity and each subject. </li>